xmnboy/hello-cordova/docs/an-intel-xdk-debugging-tutorial.md

 From here you can use CDT to monitor the many `console.log()` messages that have been included in the “hello-cordova” application.
 You can also select a specific HTML element and fine-tune the CSS associated with the application.
 Try a few things to see what happens.
-Don’t worry about breaking something, changes you make in the CDT window are temporary and do not impact your actual source code files, so you can always get back to where you started by simply restarting the session with the “refresh” icon on the toolbar (the “refresh” icon is located to
+Don’t worry about breaking the app, changes you make in the CDT window are temporary and do not impact your actual source code files, so you can always get back to where you started by simply restarting the session with the “refresh” icon on the toolbar (the “refresh” icon is located to